Skip to main content

 We’ve proactively responded to our data insights and trends analysis to become a leader in Canada’s health insurance industry in helping employers and their employees address this costly health challenge.

-**Medavie Blue Cross was the first Canadian carrier to market with a digital Diabetes Care Program, which empowers plan members to take charge of their condition with all-in-one, exclusive access to real-time support from a team of health coaches and home delivery of testing supplies.
+**Medavie Blue Cross was the first Canadian carrier to market with a digital program that empowers plan members to take charge of their condition with all-in-one, exclusive access to real-time support from a team of health coaches and home delivery of testing supplies.

-Our organization was the first in Canada to introduce the Managing Chronic Disease benefit, which connects plan members with Certified Diabetes Educators (CDEs) in their communities to gain the knowledge and confidence they need to self-manage their condition.
+Our organization was the first in Canada to introduce the Health Coaching and Chronic Disease Management benefit, which connects plan members with Certified Diabetes Educators (CDEs) in their communities to gain the knowledge and confidence they need to self-manage their condition.
 We were also among the first Canadian insurers to add Glucose Monitoring Systems (GMS) as a standard on benefit plans.

-*** Our Connected Care digital health storefront offers a comprehensive suite of services, including live and internet-enabled Cognitive Behavioural Therapy (digital therapy), text therapy, personalized medicine (pharmacogenetic testing), online doctors (virtual doctor visits, virtual physio (online rehabilitation), a mindfulness app for training programs and guided meditations and our Diabetes Care Program.
+*** Our Connected Care digital health and wellness centre offers a comprehensive suite of services, including live and internet-enabled Cognitive Behavioural Therapy (digital therapy), text therapy, personalized medicine (pharmacogenetic testing), online doctors (virtual doctor visits, virtual physio (online rehabilitation), a mindfulness app for training programs and guided meditations and our chronic disease management app for coaching.

-For more information on these programs, visit medaviebc.ca and speak to your account representative.
+For more information on these programs, visit medaviebc.ca and speak to your account representative about how you can protect the health of your employees and contain your costs.